ElliotMcCormick/AP-Computer-Science/README.md

 # AP-Computer-Science
-Comp Sci class for 2018-2019 school year
+CompSci class for 2018-2019 school year

+EXV Here!
+Yeah, so I'm just getting prepped for my upcoming Ap CompSci Class.
+This is where I will store all of my projects for revision control and stuff.